frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 - Mandatory 350N rated fencing jacket and breeches
 - 3 minute matches without pausing for scoring
 - Fully weighted afterblow within one tempo
-- Target weighted 2-1 scoring for longsword, sidesword and sabre
+- Target weighted 2-1 scoring for longsword and sidesword
+- Target weighted 3-2 scoring for sabre
 - Target weighted 3-1 scoring for rapier (cuts to torso = 0 points)
 - Weapons provided for longsword and sidesword
 - Bring your own swords for sabre and rapier